7 Powerful Ways to Relieve Muscle Knots in Neck for Instant Comfort

 5. Yoga Poses for Neck Muscle Knots

-• Ensure you’re comfortable with each pose before going deeper into each one.
+1. Make sure you’re comfortable with each pose before deepening into it.

 6. Oral Medications